 “There you are, girls,” my dad rushed over.
 My mum was hot on his heels as were Joanne's parents.
 Like the majority of proud parents, they were bleary-eyed after shedding proud tears of joy during the ceremony.

 “Let's get some pictures,” Joanne's dad, Gordon urged.

 “Just the girls first, then we'll do one with the mums, then the dads, and then finish with a group photo,” Gordon spoke, organising things.

 I posed beside Joanne, both giving our best smiles before we were ambushed by our mothers.

-After he went snap happy, Gordon passed around the camera, allowing us all to look at the digital image on the back screen of the camera, to see our pictures.
-Joanne and I looked like we’d both run a marathon, wearing a mascot outfit, as we were sweating profusely.
-Her hair, as blonde as mine, had gone from being poker straight, to damp and frizzy.
+After he went snap-happy, Gordon passed around the camera, allowing us all to look at the digital image on the back screen to view our pictures.
+Joanne and I looked like we'd both run a marathon, wearing a mascot outfit as we were sweating profusely.
+Her hair was as blonde as mine and had gone from being poker straight, to damp and frizzy.

 “This is one of the proudest moments of my life,” My dad, Arron, gushed with pride.
 “The other times were marrying you, Fiona, and of course when you were born,” he said, as he pinched my flushed cheek.

 That was our favourite restaurant.
 We wanted to go there one last time before we both went our separate ways for the summer.
-I wasn’t due to return back to England for at least, twelve weeks.
-That’d mean a whole, three months, of missing everybody.
-It seemed fitting to enjoy one last meal together, at our favourite place.
+I wasn't due to return to England for at least twelve weeks.
+That would mean a whole three months of missing everybody.
+It seemed fitting to enjoy one last meal together at our favourite place.

-“That’s the barbecue smokehouse, you girls usually go to, isn’t it?”
-Joanne’s mum, Norah asked.
+“That's the barbecue smokehouse that you usually go to, isn't it?”
+Joanne's mum, Norah asked.